 Plus, for you, this technique will send your traffic through the roof.
 That's because you're able to create organic backlinks through these infographics.

 What kind of material should you cover?
 Look for what's trendy or controversial right now.
-Do some research into what topics are frequently discussed currently.
+Do some research on what topics are frequently discussed currently.